Periprosthetic Distal Femur Fracture (Broken Bone Near a Knee Replacement)

 Figure 5: This patient fell and has a broken femur between their total knee replacement and a hip that was previously "fixed" with a plate and screws.
 You can see the crack as it runs down the femur at the tip of the orange arrow.

-A break in the femur (thigh bone) is a serious injury.
-It generally means that you cannot put any weight on that leg and will require an ambulance to take you to the hospital.
-In the hospital, you may be given many tests that do not focus on your leg.
-These are important to make sure you do not have any other injuries or other medical problems.
-Other injuries may include broken bones or injuries to your head.
-It is important to tell the emergency team if you hit your head or if you do not remember what happened.
-This is to make sure your head, heart, and other body parts are uninjured.
+A broken thigh bone is a serious injury.
+You won't be able to put weight on that leg and will need an ambulance to take you to the hospital.
+In the hospital, you'll get tests to check for other injuries or problems.
+If you hit your head or can't remember what happened, tell the emergency team.
+They'll make sure your head, heart, and other body parts are okay.

 Four views of various femur fracture repairs